Rinzii/ccmath/docs/ULP_STATUS.md

 # ULP status

-The goal for ccmath is correctly rounded results in all four IEEE 754 rounding modes for every function.
-We are not there yet, and this page is meant to be an honest picture of where each function actually stands rather than a promise.
-It reports what was measured, how it was measured, and what is still left to do.
+ccmath aims for correctly rounded results in all four IEEE 754 rounding modes for every function.

-The companion page ROUNDING_STATUS.md tracks which rounding modes each function handles at runtime.
+This page records how close each function is, measured in ULP.
+ROUNDING_STATUS.md covers which modes each function handles at runtime.
-This page is about accuracy, the distance between the ccm result and the true correctly rounded value.

 ## How to read this